imjoseangel/sandbox/doc/automation.md

 ## Introduction - Fail Fast and Teams

-Many teams try to implement automated deployment for their applications or Cloud components.
+Many Teams try to implement automated deployment for their applications or Cloud components.
 Most of them fall in the same hole: **Fail Fast** and **Confidence**.

 Different reasons prevent a **Grow Mindset**: